wingify/wingify.github.io/_posts/2015-06-01-post-meta-refresh-run-up.markdown

 <div style="text-align:center; margin: 10px;">
   <img src="/images/2015/03/5.jpg">
-  <div style="margin: 10px;">Saptarshi Chatterjee speaking on “How to automatically generate Test for your JavaScript file”
+  <div style="margin: 10px;">Saptarshi Chatterjee speaking on “How to automatically generate Tests for your JavaScript file”
   </div>
 </div>

-Last on the speaker line up was Saptarshi Chatterjee, Technical Lead at McKinsey, who presented on "How to automatically generate test for your JavaScript file", while introducing his Open Source Project to the world named YoSapy([yeo]man generator + [Sap]tarshi).
+Last on the speaker line up was Saptarshi Chatterjee, Technical Lead at McKinsey, presented on "How to automatically generate tests for your JavaScript file", while introducing his open source project to the world named YoSapy([yeo]man generator + [Sap]tarshi).
 He started off with the discussion of the importance of test cases and how he came across the idea to automate the test case creation process.
 He gave a hands-on demo of his project and took the rest of his time out to answer questions from the audience on how easy to have it part of their existing projects and also about how to extend / contribute to the same further.

 Slides: [www.slideshare.net/sapta9433/auto-generate-customized-test-suit-for-your-angularjs](http://www.slideshare.net/sapta9433/auto-generate-customized-test-suit-for-your-angularjs)